 Because water needs to be heated in these systems in advance of use this can take quite a long time.
-This typically means you have to set your heating controls up to provide you hot water when you are most likely to use it, such as in the morning before work, and for when you return in the evenings.
-Generally speaking, older versions of this boiler type are the least energy efficient so your energy bills are likely to be quite high when compared to other boiler types.
-This type of set up has a vent pipe that connects the cold water storage tank in the loft to the hot water cylinder.
+This typically means you should set your heating controls up to provide you hot water when you are most likely to use it, such as in the morning before work, and for when you return in the evenings.
+Often, older versions of this boiler type are the least energy efficient so your energy bills are likely to be quite high when compared to other boiler types.
+This type of set up has a vent pipe that connects the cold-water storage tank in the loft to the hot water cylinder.

-Some of the main benefits of a combi boiler is that they can heat hot water when it is required, since these boiler do not store hot water.
-So you can have instant hot water when you need it.
-Another benefit is that this means that not only do these boilers not need a cold water tank in the loft, but they do not need a hot water cylinder either.
+Some of the main benefits of a combi boiler is that they can heat hot water when it is required, since these boilers do not store hot water.
+So, you can have instant hot water when you need it.
+Another benefit is that this means that not only do these boilers not need a cold-water tank in the loft, but they do not need a hot water cylinder either.
 This not only saves space, but also on cost and adds a lever of simplicity to the overall installation.
 This means it should be cheaper for your heating engineer to install ensuring that the overall boiler cost is lower than other boiler types.

 High output combi boilers are available too, meaning that the combi boiler is suitable for all types of dwellings.
 For example the Vaillant ecoTEC Plus 938 can deliver up to 20 litres of hot water per minute without the need for a separate hot water cylinder or loft water tank, making this boiler a great choice for a family home.

 Explore our range of combi boilers at Mr Central HeatingOur Recommendations